How can I add a water feature to my garden?

 Ruth Marshall

+How can I add a water feature to a garden is one of the key questions we get asked.
 Water has an incredible effect in a garden, from stunning features enhancing the space and grabbing the eye, to the 3D soundscape all of its own- changing and echoing as you move around the space.
 Water can be an amazing draw for wildlife (to drink and bathe as well as live in it!) and an environment for a whole raft of plants that will not grow elsewhere.

 1. Fabulous Fountains